Level/abstract-level/README.md

 #### `chainedBatch.close([callback])`

 Free up underlying resources.
 This should be done even if the chained batch has zero queued operations.
 Automatically called by `write()` so normally not necessary to call, unless the intent is to discard a chained batch without committing it.
 The `callback` function will be called with no arguments.
 If no callback is provided, a promise is returned.
+Closing the batch is an idempotent operation, such that calling `close()` more than once is allowed and makes no difference.

 #### `chainedBatch.length`